RajlaxmiMeshram/Android-Login-and-signup/README.md

 - Registration
 - Login

-I've tried to make it with using material design and Java programming.
+Tried to make it with using material design and Java programming.